jxnblk/react-design-tooling/DECK.md

 ---

-> A highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.
-In information systems, the essential features that make a component composable are that it be:
+> “A highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.
+In information systems, the essential features that make a component composable are that it be:”

 - [Composability](https://en.wikipedia.org/wiki/Composability)